 Unlike formula, breast milk also digests easily, which means it passes through their already tiny stomachs quickly.
 No wonder babies need to feed frequently.

 Whenever you’ve just about had it with having to nurse your hungry baby yet again, remember that it’s normal for him to feed that often.

 3. Check if your baby is drinking or sucking

 While you want to feed on demand, you may not want to be your baby’s “pacifier” the entire day.
-You see, there’s a difference between your baby actually drinking milk or simply sucking.
+You see, there’s a difference between him actually drinking milk or simply sucking for comfort.
 And unlike milk or formula in bottles, there’s no visual way to tell if he’s doing one and not the other.

 Fortunately, there are a few ways to check:

 - Look at his throat to see if he’s actually swallowing milk.
-Swallowing would mean his throat will move as he passes the milk from his mouth and down to his stomach.
+Swallowing makes his throat move as he passes the milk from mouth to stomach.
 Sucking, on the other hand, only needs his mouth to move.

 - Listen for a swallowing sound.
 You’ll likely hear a small swallowing sound as he takes in the milk, as opposed to simply sucking with his mouth.

 - Keep your baby awake.
 Prevent him from falling asleep while nursing to ensure that he’s eating during this time.